Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Butyloctyl salicylate is a UV filter and skincare ingredient.
 Can cause fetal bleeding at high doses with a narrow safety margin.
-A salicylate derivative used as a UV filter that shares the same pregnancy concerns as octisalate - potential for fetal bleeding at high doses with a narrow safety margin.
+Butyloctyl salicylate may be included in sunscreen formulas, including products marketed as mineral, and is flagged for caution because of high dose fetal bleeding concerns.

 Found in 115 of 343 products (34%)